joanna-jaeeun/Emotion-Diary-Analysis-NLP-LLM/README.md

 | Fine-tuned   | 0.58     | 0.74     | 0.58      | 1.0    |

 </div>

+- **Generating emotion calendar**
-- **LLM** : Use GPT API with prompt engineering to extract sentiment scores and identify causes of emotions.
+  - **LLM-Prompt engineering** : Extract sentiment scores and find causes of the emotion status to give constructive feedback to students.
-- **Streamlit** : Using Streamlit, build an emotional tracking calendar and graph demo to visualize results.
+  - **Sreamlit** : Using Streamlit, build an emotional tracking calendar and graph demo to visualize results.